 #ReconcileThis

-#ReconcileThis is an initiative to uplift and amplify Indigenous voices by activating and sharing stories, languages, cultures and perspectives through provocative digital performances and conversations, highlighting the importance of reconciliation and healing within communities.
+#ReconcileThis is a multi-year initiative to uplift and amplify Indigenous voices by activating and sharing stories, languages, cultures and perspectives through provocative digital performances and conversations, highlighting the importance of reconciliation and healing within communities.

-Check back for upcoming videos and listen to the new #ReconcileThis anthem from Indigenous hip-hop artist MC RedCloud now!
+Listen to the #ReconcileThis anthem from Indigenous hip-hop artist MC RedCloud!

 • Hashtag